 Creating a collaborative community for independent truck drivers

-Built-in Support Staff with Project Freight Customer Service Team
+Built-in support staff (Project Freight Customer Service Team)

-Project Freight Investors: our Global View
+For Project Freight Investors: Industry Disruption; Rapid Value Creation; Follow-on Value Creation via Arrival of Autonomous Trucking

-Ability to break into a $700B industry with a smart technology solution that will collect data regarding routes, timelines, measurements of loading docks.
+Ability to disrupt the $720 Billion US freight industry with a big data, smart technology solution that will establish protectable IP and create value rapidly.

 The plan’s hardware solution is associated with the shipment and not the driver.
-It will easily transfer into autonomous trucking.
+Technology will apply to (and easily transfer into) the coming wave of autonomous trucking.

-Potential of quick international expansion (Canada, Europe)
+Potential for quick international expansion (Americas, European, Asian markets).

-Data collection of routes, equipment, loading dock measurements, cost, breakdowns, traffic through major city centers.
+Data collection alone represents treasure trove of value (e.g., optimal routes, equipment, loading dock measurements, costs, breakdown frequencies and correlations, traffic timing optimization specific to major metropolitan areas).

-Domestic transportation is a magnet for international investor dollars, enhancing Project Freightour ability to be acquired in the 7-9 year time frame, or go public within 9-11 years.
+US domestic transportation investments are increasingly attractive to foreign investors, enhancing Project Freight’s exit prospects (i.e., via acquisition in the 7-9 year time frame or pursue a public listing within 9-11 years).

-Project Freight actively working with Berkeley Law & Technology Group to protect software and hardware solutions.
-Provisional Patent Application scheduled to be submitted on or before May 20, 2018.
+Project Freight actively working with Berkeley Law & Technology Group to protect software, hardware, and other intellectual property.
+Provisional Patent Application scheduled for submission on or before May 20, 2018.

-American Trucking 2017 Market

-Overall: Trucking estimated at $719.2 billion, or 79.9% of the nation’s freight bill which includes Private Trucking, Full Truckloads and Less than Truckload5
+Domestic Trucking Market, Projected Revenues, Competition

+US Trucking Market:

+As of 2017, the US domestic trucking market – comprised of the Private Trucking, Full Truckload, and Less Than Truckload sub-segments – saw freight sales reach $719.2B in annual value.
+This equates to 79.9% of the nation’s total freight bill – the remaining 20.1% consisting of freight moved by other means (e.g., train; airplane; ship; local courier, etc.).
+In 2017, the US trucking market moved over 10.42 billion tons of freight, representing 70.6% of all domestic freight tonnage.5 This tonnage was handled by a population of 3.5M domestic truck drivers across all trucking categories.

-Project Freight’s Target Market
+Project Freight’s Target Market:

+Project Freight’s target market – which excludes Private Trucking – is the Less Than Truckload (LTL) “must deliver” sub-segment.
+The LTL “must deliver” sub-segment is estimated to represent $58.3B in annual sales value, or 6.5% of the nation’s total freight bill.
+Removing the $8.3B for the estimated combined revenue of FedEX and UPS Ground –leaves approximately $50B for Project Freight to pursue in terms of Total Addressable Market (TAM).
+The LTL “must deliver” sub-segment moved over 148 million tonnes of freight in 2017.

+Projected Revenues – Truck Drivers and Shippers:

-Project Freight Less than Truckload: $58.3 billion or 6.5% of the nation’s freight billestimated Project Freight and ShippersProject Freight.5to 2% independent31.570driving These driving users will be available to support our shipping population.
+Project Freight’s goal is to capture .5% to 2% of the independent truck driver market within 3 years.
+This equates to a population of 17.5K to 70K active driving users on the platform.
+These driving users will be available to support our shipping population.

-TThe Bureau of Transportation Statistics released a report title Freight Facts and Figures 2017.
-The group stated “American consumers are increasingly reliant on our nation’s trucking to deliver goods timely and efficiently.
-Today, 122.5 million households and 7.5 million businesses rely on America’s trucks to transport 70.1 percent of total commercial freight.”
-Project Freight.17.5Project Freight4.7KProject Freight30M to35Mgross
+The Bureau of Transportation Statistics’ recent report, Freight Facts and Figures 2017 it was stated that “American consumers are increasingly reliant on our nation’s trucking to deliver goods timely and efficiently…. today, 122.5 million households and 7.5 million businesses rely on America’s trucks to transport 70.1 percent of total commercial freight.”
+Project Freight’s goal is to capture .1% of the total shipper market within 3 years, which equates to a population of 7.5K active shipper users on the platform.
+Extrapolating in the same manner as above, if Project Freight was able to extract, on average, $4.7K per shipper per year in software platform licensing and transaction fees, Project Freight would stand to realize between $30M to $35M in annual shipper gross revenue by the end of its 3rd year in operation.

-Overall: Trucks moved 10.42 billion tons of freight, 70.6% of all domestic freight tonnage

-LOGI’s Target Market excludes Private Trucking:

-Less than Truckload: 148 million tons or 1% of the nation’s freight bill

-Overall Number of Domestic Truck Drivers in all categories: 3,500,000

-LOGI’s Initial Target Driver Customer Market: 5% to 8% or 175,000 to 280,000 active users

-Competitors
+Competition: